tomasmcguinness/dotnet-passbook/README.md

 ## PassVerse

-[PassVerse](http://www.passverse.com) is a platform that allows you to manage and update Passbook passes using a simple REST API.
-It takes care of all the registration and device management required when updating passes.
-You can use PassVerse as SaaS or host your instance of the platform.
-This frees you up to develop your actual solution!
+The [PassVerse](http://www.passverse.com) platform takes care of all aspects of the Passbook ecosystem from the creation and generation of passes, to the registration and device management required for updating passes.
+If you need a complete Passbook solution, look no further.
+PassVerse is available to download or use OnDemand at [http://www.passverse.com].

 ## Requirements